rq/django-rq/README.rst

     }

-Suspending and resuming workers
+Suspending and Resuming Workers
 ----------------

-Sometimes you may want to suspend rq to prevent it from processing new jobs.
+Sometimes you may want to suspend RQ to prevent it from processing new jobs.
 A classic example is during the initial phase of a deployment script or in advance of putting your site into maintenance mode.
 This is particularly helpful when you have jobs that are relatively long-running and might otherwise be forcibly killed during the deploy.

-This stops work on _all_ queues from picking up new jobs.
-However the current job will continue until completion.
+The `suspend` command stops workers on _all_ queues (in a single Redis database) from picking up new jobs.
+However currently running jobs will continue until completion.

 .. code-block:: bash